 1. A “GodWink” is a message of reassurance from God directly to you.
 Kristen was diagnosed with inoperable cancer.
 She believed God could heal her.
 People believed, prayed and fasted for her healing.

-Through all of her pain, setbacks, and disappointments, she was not perplexed.
+Through her pain, setbacks, and disappointments, she was not perplexed.

-She had multiple reassurances of God’s faithfulness through “GodWinks.”
+She experienced multiple reassurances of God’s faithfulness through “GodWinks.”

 In June 2013 she texted me about one of those GodWinks.
 She was being transported by an ambulance attendant to the Cross Cancer Hospital for her chemo treatment.
 His name was Ken and he had a story to tell.